Stan Rawlinson (The Original Doglistener)

 Often Ginger helps with this problem either Ginger Biscuits or even better natural ginger fed before the journey.
 The biscuits can be fed as the dog gets in the car, which has an added incentive of the dog feeling that it being praised for just getting in the vehicle.

 Once a week put a really good shake of Olive Oil "the one you use for salads" into the dogs food, it gives the coat a brilliant shiny healthy look.
-In conjunction with the oil use a rubber horse curry comb/ brush; you can purchase it cheaply from any tack shop, strips all the dead hair off and shines up the coat better than any other brush on the market.
-They also do a plastic one that gets all the seeds and bits of debris out.
-I use both to great affect.
+In conjunction with the oil use a FUEminator you can purchase from my website it strips all the dead hair off and shines up the coat better than any other brush on the market.
+FURminator

 9. Grooming 2

 Irrespective of the dogs coat long or short groom daily.
 Even if it's only for a couple of minutes and make sure you groom over the withers.
 This helps in bonding and social status.
 In the wild the Alpha Male and Female will call over the other wolves or wild dogs individually and groom them in their pecking order.
 Grooming is an important social gesture.
 That is why some dominant dogs object to being groomed, they don't believe you have right or the position to initiate this action.

 10. Tears Stains and Bacterial Infections